RutronikSystemSolutions/CY8CKIT_062S2_AI_Radar_Fusion_GUI/README.md

 - GNU Arm&reg; Embedded Compiler v11.3.1 (`GCC_ARM`) - Default value of `TOOLCHAIN`

+> [!CAUTION]
+> Does not work with Arm GNU Toolchain (GCC) 14.2.1

+You have the possibility to flash the device directly, using MTB Programmer and the binary elf file provided.

 ## Using the code example

 - In **Eclipse IDE for ModusToolbox** click on File -> New -> ModusToolbox&trade; Application